AdaCore/spark2014/docs/lrm/source/packages.rst

    * the actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or

-   * the actual parameter in a procedure call of which the corresponding formal parameter is of a non-scalar effectively volatile type; or
+   * the actual parameter in a call for which the corresponding formal parameter is of a non-scalar effectively volatile type; or

    * the (protected) prefix of a name denoting a protected operation; or